aim-rsf/browseMetadata/README.md

 ## Using a custom domain list input (recommended)

-- You can replace the default demo domains with research-specific domains.
-- Your custom domain file should still include codes 0, 1, 2, and 3, which are automatically appended to the domain list.
+You can replace the default demo domains with research-specific domains.
+Remember any domain file input will have Codes 0,1,2 and 3 automatically appended to the start of the domain list, so do not include these in your domain list.

 ## Using a custom lookup table input (advanced)